amontalenti/elements-of-python-style/README.md

 It's always better to have a `lib.time` module for time-related functions than to have a `TimeHelper` class with a bunch of methods you are forced to subclass in order to use!
 Classes proliferate other classes, which proliferates complexity and decreases readability.

+### Generators and iterators

+Generators and iterators are Python's most powerful features -- you should master the iterator protocol, the `yield` keyword, and generator expressions.

+Not only are generators important for any function that needs to be called over a large stream of data, but they also have the effect of simplifying code by making it easy for you to write your own iterators.
+Refactoring code to generators often simplifies it while making it work in more scenarios.

+Luciano Ramalho, author of "Fluent Python", has a 30-minute presentation, ["Iterators & Generators: the Python Way"](https://www.youtube.com/watch?v=z4P6hSa6K9g), which gives an excellent, fast-paced overview.
+David Beazley, author of "Python Essential Reference" and "Python Cookbook", has a mind-bending three-hour video tutorial entitled ["Generators: The Final Frontier"](https://www.youtube.com/watch?v=5-qadlG7tWo) that is a satisfying exposition of generator use cases.
+Mastering this topic is worth it because it applies everywhere.

 ### Declarative vs imperative

 You should prefer declarative to imperative programming.
 If you don't know what the difference is, look it up.